-So, today we thought we would tackle a new support category: Assistance with Social and Community Participation.
+So, today we are taking a fresh look at Assistance with Social and Community Participation.

-Before we get started, if you’d like a little refresher on the 3 budget categories: Core, Capital and Capacity Building supports, then check out our blog article.
-You can read it here.
+If you’d like a little refresher on the three budget categories – Core, Capital and Capacity Building supports – check out NDIS Plan budget categories explained.